 This doesn’t mean you will necessarily use them as hail storms are usually over fairly quickly but if there is flooding it may delay you getting home and you bug out bag could be very useful.

 Stay Alert to Weather Conditions

-Before and during a potential hailstorm, you will want to stay tuned to local weather updates via a NOAA radio that can be operated by battery or hand cranking.
+Before and during a potential hailstorm, use your cell phone or the radio to help you stay tuned to local weather updates, or if these options are not available, via a NOAA radio that can be operated by battery or hand cranking.